lauravoelker/lauravoelker.github.io/index.md

 And real-world use cases: what’s working, what’s new, and what can help your business or sumtomers today

 **What you’ll find here**<br>
-▸ Step-by-step instructions for securing your Azure enviroment<br>
-▸ How-to’s for using AI in Azure and why it matters for your business<br>
-▸ Azure licensing and usage rights<br>
+▸ Detailed guides on each phase of Microsoft’s Cloud Adoption Framework<br>
+▸ Security checklists, PowerShell scripts, and white-label PDFs you can use today<br>
+▸ AI use cases that drive business value in Azure<br>
+▸ Licensing tips to optimize spend and compliance<br>
-▸ News and trens on the future of cloud, AI and security
+▸ Regular updates on cloud, AI, and security trends<br>

 **Featured Articles**<br>
 [Strategy First: Why It Matters Before Any VM](/_posts/2025-08-08-strategy-first.md)